 Dr. Dale Fried

-Dr. Dale G. Fried is Founder and CEO of 3DEO®, Inc., a consulting company specializing in Geiger-mode lidar technology.
-Previously, at MIT Lincoln Laboratory, he was co-program manager and technical lead for the Department of Defense-funded MACHETE ladar sensor, the world's most capable ladar system, which is now in daily operational use.
-Earlier he was technical lead for the ALIRT Geiger-mode ladar, which has mapped over 600,000 square kilometers at 1 m resolution for the DoD.
-Prior to MIT Lincoln Lab Dale was a Senior R&D Engineer at Clarendon Photonics, an MIT venture-backed startup in the telecom sector.
-Dr. Fried earned the PhD in Atomic Physics at MIT in 1999 for the experimental realization of Bose-Einstein condensation in trapped atomic hydrogen.
-He has been granted seven patents to optic devices and has co-authored numerous publications.
+Dr. Dale G. Fried is Founder and CEO of 3DEO®, Inc. Our vision is to bring the advanced capabilities of Geiger-mode lidar technology to bear on problems of interest to our commercial and government customers.
+Previously, at MIT Lincoln Laboratory, he was co-program manager and technical lead for the Department of Defense-funded MACHETE lidar sensor, the world's most capable lidar system, which is now in daily operational use.
+Earlier he was technical lead for the ALIRT Geiger-mode lidar, which mapped over 600,000 square kilometers at 1 m resolution for the DoD.
+Prior to MIT Lincoln Lab Dale was at Clarendon Photonics, an MIT venture-backed startup in the telecom sector.
+Dr. Fried earned the PhD in Atomic Physics at MIT in 1999 for the experimental realization of Bose-Einstein condensation in trapped ultracold atomic hydrogen.
+He has been granted nine patents and has co-authored numerous publications.

 Brandon Call joined 3DEO® as a Geiger-mode lidar technology specialist in December, 2015.
 Previously, he was a product and engineering manager at Lockheed Martin Procerus Technologies, leading a team of engineers focused on avionics for small autonomous aircraft and ensuring that products met acceptance performance tests for the customer.
 Prior to working at Lockheed Martin, Brandon worked at MIT Lincoln Laboratory for 7 years developing Geiger-mode lidar technologies and systems.
 He supported development, data processing, data analysis and visualization, sensor maintenance and personnel training for the ALIRT system.
 He was also a system architect for the MACHETE ladar system.
 Mr. Call earned an MS in Electrical Engineering from Brigham Young University in 2006, focusing on computer vision and image processing for airborne sensors.